iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Calc/Lagrange Multiplier.md

 **Limitations**

-The intuitive understandinf doesn't extend to the case where the constraints of the system has inequality.
+The intuitive understanding doesn't extend to the case where the constraints of the system has inequality.

 ---
-### **Proof**